-In a recent email I was asked what kind of coach tennis drills or games I do (or have done) in my classes…
+In a recent email, I was asked what kind of tennis drills or games I prefer to apply in my classes…

-Even though along the years I’ve posted over 1000 tennis drills and games at WebTennis24.com, just a handful are my favourite which I use consistently in my lessons.
-That does not mean the other ones are not that great – they are all good drills but it just happens that I connect and enjoy doing some of them (or I can’t remember them all:)
+Even though over the years I’ve posted over 1,000 tennis drills and games at WebTennis24.com, just a handful are my favorite which I use consistently in my lessons.
+That does not mean the other ones are not that great – they are all good drills, but it just happens that I connect and enjoy doing some of them (or I can’t remember them all :)).

-So here are the best coach tennis drills and games that I have noticed my students enjoy and I apply them in most of my lessons:
+So here are the best coach tennis drills and games that I have noticed players enjoy and I apply them in most of my lessons:

 Most popular drills/games for Kids:

-3. Potato Race – team race; speed; dynamic balance; racquet and ball control.
+3. Potato Race (FREE) – team race; speed; dynamic balance; racquet and ball control.

 4. High Five – fun way to introduce kids playing at the net; introductory volley skills.

 5. Dodge Ball – kids love this game: teaches them quick feet, reaction, dynamic balance.

 6. Royal Court (FREE) – I use it mostly as a warm-up: hand-eye coordination, ball tracking, movement..

 7. Caterpillar – loved by kids; lateral movement; ball tracking.